×

 -

-The employer must ensure that each individual employee, regardless of the nature and duration of the employment relationship, receives sufficient and appropriate training and instruction in carrying out the work in a safe manner.
+Training and instruction - According to Executive Order no. 1839, the employer must ensure that each individual employee, regardless of the nature and duration of the employment relationship, receives sufficient and appropriate training and instruction in carrying out the work in a safe manner.
 Information must be provided about the accident and disease hazards that may be associated with their work, including occupational medical examinations to which the employee has access.

 Training and instruction must take place in particular in connection with: